hx-natthawat/AIML-101/ml/computer-visions/001/README.md

 # Neural Network Implementation for Image Classification

-This directory contains two Jupyter notebooks demonstrating different approaches to implementing neural networks for image classification tasks.
-The notebooks showcase the use of scikit-learn and Keras libraries for building and training neural network models.
+This directory contains implementations demonstrating different approaches to implementing neural networks for image classification tasks.
+The implementations showcase the use of scikit-learn, Keras, and PyTorch libraries for building and training neural network models.

-## Notebooks
+## Implementations

 ### 1. NNwithSKlearn.ipynb